General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Explanatory note

-An additional general educational general developmental program of a physical culture and sports orientation (hereinafter referred to as the Program) is drawn up in accordance with the Federal Law "On Education in the Russian Federation" dated December 29, 2012.
-No. 273 - FZ, by Order of the Ministry of Sports of the Russian Federation of August 29, 2013 No. No. 1008, by Order of the Ministry of Sports of the Russian Federation of September 12, 2013 No. No. 731, by Order of the Ministry of Sports of the Russian Federation of September 12, 2013 No. No. 730, the Federal standard of sports training for the sport of rhythmic gymnastics (order of the Ministry of Sports of the Russian Federation of February 05, 2013 No. 40), Order of the Ministry of Sports of the Russian Federation of December 27, 2013 No. 1125.
-The work program is based on the main work program for rhythmic gymnastics, compiled by the coaching council of the SC "ASSOL" FEC "TORPEDO", Pavlovo.
+An additional general education general developmental program of physical education and sports (hereinafter referred to as the Program) is compiled in accordance with Federal law"On education in Russian Federation» dated December 29, 2012 No. 273 - Federal Law, Order of the Ministry of Sports of the Russian Federation dated August 29, 2013.
+No. 1008, Order of the Ministry of Sports of the Russian Federation dated September 12, 2013.
+No. 731, Order of the Ministry of Sports of the Russian Federation dated September 12, 2013.
+No. 730, Federal standard of sports training for the sport of rhythmic gymnastics (Order of the Ministry of Sports of the Russian Federation dated February 5, 2013 No. 40), Order of the Ministry of Sports of the Russian Federation dated December 27, 2013 No. 1125.
+The work program is compiled on the basis of the main work program for rhythmic gymnastics, compiled by the coaching council of SC “ASSOL” FOK “TORPEDO”, Pavlovo.

-This training program is designed to help coaches - teachers working in sports recreation groups in rhythmic gymnastics, designed for age groups of 6-16 years.
+This training program is intended to help trainers and teachers working in sports recreation groups in rhythmic gymnastics, designed for age groups 6-16 years.
 The duration of the program is 1 year.
-The program serves as the foundation for the effective construction of long-term training in recreational rhythmic gymnastics.
+The program serves as the foundation for effectively building many years of training in recreational rhythmic gymnastics.
 It is quite variable and allows you to show individual creative abilities.

-The purpose of the program: the creation of a single direction in the educational and training process for the formation of the physical, choreographic, musical development of pupils in sports and recreation groups.
+The goal of the program: to create a unified direction in the educational and training process for the formation of physical, choreographic, musical development of students in sports and recreation groups.

 The main task of the educational and training process is to strengthen the health and harden the body of students, versatile physical training and the development of special physical abilities necessary for mastering the elements of rhythmic gymnastics.